Trusted WordPress tutorials, when you need them most.

 Note: There are several other content types used by WordPress behind the scenes to provide different features, such as custom CSS, customize changeset, template parts, oEmbed cache, and more.

-Post types are used to help distinguish between different content types in WordPress.
-Posts and pages are both post types but are made to serve different purposes.
+Post types help distinguish between different content types in WordPress.
+Posts and pages are both post types, but they serve different purposes.

 You can also create your own post types, known as custom post types.
 These are useful when creating content that has a different format than a standard post or page.

-We use custom post types at WPBeginner on our Deals and Glossary pages.
+We use custom post types at WPBeginner on our Deals, Solution Center, and Glossary pages.

 Custom post type coupons page example

-A lot of popular WordPress plugins already use custom post types to store data on your WordPress website:
+A lot of popular WordPress plugins already use custom post types to store data on your WordPress website.
+Here are a few examples:

 • WooCommerce – Adds a ‘product’ custom post type to your WordPress site.